 Following treatment, the area will appear very red and may be swollen.
 It will feel hot and tender for several hours following treatment.
 The redness (similar to sunburn) and swelling may last a few days but can minimised with the application of cold compresses.
 Facial swelling can be reduced by sleeping with your head raised on pillows.

-While redness remains on the skin after treatment, do not indulge in heavy drinking, going to a sauna or heavy exercise.
-Those activities may increase the redness of your skin.
+While redness remains on the skin after treatment, do not indulge in heavy drinking, heavy exercise or going to a sauna.
+These activities may increase the redness of your skin.

 Keeping the skin well moisturised at this point will also help reduce the risk of tightness.

-Avoid cosmetics for approximately 48hrs after treatment.
+Avoid cosmetics for approximately 48 hours after treatment.
 Mineral make-up can be applied after this time, however when removing, use a very gentle cleanser and a lot of water and try to avoid vigorously rubbing the skin, as this may cause irritation.
-If the skin at the treatment area becomes broken, then make-up should be avoided until the area is completely healed.
+If the skin at the treatment area becomes broken, make-up should be avoided until the area is completely healed.

 Do not pick at any flaking or crusting that may form.